it-all/slimAdmin/README.md

 These options are found in the navigation menu at top left.
 Once other options are coded, they can be added to the menu by uncommenting/adding to $config['slim']['adminNav'].

 <a name="se">System Event Database Logging</a>
 Certain events such as logging in, logging out, inserting, updating, and deleting database records are automatically logged into the SystemEvents table.
 You can choose other events to insert as you write your application.
-For usage examples and help, search "systemEvents->insert" and see SystemEventsModel.php.
+For usage examples and help, search "systemEvents->insert" and see SystemEventsMapper.php.
 Note that PHP errors are also logged to the SystemEvents table by default (this can be turned off in $config['errors']['logToDatabase']).

 <a name="eh">Error Handling</a>